 You certainly can, as most stock apps in the UK now give you access to the NASDAQ.
 However, you need to keep an eye on trading fees and commissions, as a lot of stock apps will charge a premium to buy non-stocks.

 No, like a lot of FAANG stocks, Amazon does not pay dividends.
 It has no plans to change its dividend policy any time soon, so your ability to make money will come from an increased stock price.

-The cheapest way to buy Amazon shares in the UK is to use eToro.
-This is because the FCA broker allows you to invest in international stocks on a commission-free basis.
+The cheapest way to buy Amazon shares in the UK is to use a 0% commission stock broker.

 Much like any stocks, the price of Amazon shares will go up and down throughout the day.
-At the time of writing in early 2021, one Amazon stock will cost you over $3,200.
-However, by using a fractional share app like eToro, you can invest from just $50.
+At the time of writing in April 2022, one Amazon stock will cost you over $2800.
+However, by using a fractional share app like eToro, you can invest from just $10 (£7.70).